slatedocs/slate/source/index.html.md

 Players can execute melee attacks (close physical encounter).
 An attack deals damage based on the characters's attack, his items and the other character's defence and his items.
 Killing an enemy grants a number of points that depends on each's player position on the leaderboard.

 # Game Phases
+There are four phases in the game, everyone starts at phase I. We will announced during the day when we move from phase to phase.

 ### Phase I - Your Kingdom
 Players spawn in their own "Kingdom" which is isolated from everyone else in the game.
 This allows players to develop resource gathering and pathfinding.
 Players should also plan for future phases of the game by determining their strategy and adapting their upgrades accordingly.